soupdiver/ansible-cluster/README.md

 An example configuration for a web app using several servers

+I arbitrarily assume that your `ansible_host` file is located in the same directory and is named `arbitrarily`.
+Feel free to adjust to your settings

 ## First init phase
 `ANSIBLE_HOST_KEY_CHECKING=False ansible-playbook site.yml -i ansible_host -t init -k`